undergrad-partner-school

 Campus Life

 It is not all about learning and grades at University of North Georgia: campus life is a crucial component of your educational experience.
-Find out some details about social life at University of North Georgia.
+Find out some information about campus life at University of North Georgia.

 Student Organizations

 Those interested in music can join the University of North Georgia band or chorus.
-If the world of acting appeals to you, there is a drama club you can join.
-You have a talent for media and communication?
-University of North Georgia publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+For students looking to explore media and communication, University of North Georgia publishes its own newspaper and has its own radio station.

 FAQ